-The Readmission Application Form is available at the Office of Records and Registration and must be completed and submitted to that office.
+The Readmission Application Form is available at Records and Registration and must be completed and submitted to that office.
 A student who was in good academic standing, had satisfied all financial obligations to the University at the time of withdrawal, and had no disciplinary sanctions imposed will be readmitted.
-The application of a student who left the University on academic probation or dismissal can only apply for readmission after an absence of one year.
-The application will be reviewed by the Provost, who will make the readmission decision.
+A student who left the University on academic probation or dismissal can only apply for readmission after an absence of one year.
+The application will be reviewed a committee appointed by the Provost, who will make the readmission decision.
 A student who leaves the University and returns from an absence of one year or more will be subject to the Catalog edition in effect during the year of return.